GoTeamEpsilon/OpenEMR-Cloud/chapters/04-VPN-Access.md

 # ☁ VPN Access

+You can use a VPN, or virtual private network, to tunnel into the Amazon VPC and connect directly to protected resources like the database and the application servers.
+However, you won't need to do so when you first create your stack &mdash; feel free to skip this for now and come back to it only after you need to explore or troubleshoot your OpenEMR installation.

 ### Establish a VPN Server for Private Cloud Access

 1. Click **Services**, **EC2**, and then **Launch Instance** in the center of the screen.